 One action that has been taken to address this at a national level is to establish a rule that the National Executive must be made up of at least 50% female representatives.

 There is also now an expectation that any delegation should have the same requirement and work is being done to ensure that the same is achieved in committees across the union and all conferences.
 The National Executive is monitoring progress.

 There have also been structural changes to the way speakers are organised at National Conference to facilitate the better involvement of women in debates.
 This has made a big difference to the balance of men and women in Conference debates and has also seen a general rise in democracy for all delegates in Conference.

-There are plans to hold a national women’s conference in 2020 were put on hold due to Covid-19.
+Plans to hold a national women’s conference in 2020 were put on hold due to Covid-19.

 The Union is also encouraging the creation of self-organising networks like the NEU Women’s Networks.